skyfielders/python-skyfield/skyfield/documentation/time.rst

     2012-06-30 20:00:00-04:00
     2012-06-30 20:00:01-04:00

-Using tuples to represent UTC times is more elegant, because leap seconds can be represented accurately.
+Using calendar tuples to represent UTC times is more elegant that trying to use Python ``datetime`` objects because leap seconds can be represented accurately.
 If your application cannot avoid using ``datetime`` objects, then you will have to decide whether to simply ignore the ``leap_second`` value or to somehow output the leap second information.

-Note that it is always preferred to use the ``leap_second`` name in your code even when you do nothing with the value, to document that you have made a conscious choice to ignore this particular complication:
+You should always to use the ``leap_second`` name in your code, even when you do nothing with the value, to document its meaning and make explicit your decision to ignore it in a particular case:

 .. testcode::

     # Bad: your code fails to document what it is ignoring.

-    dt_list = jd.astimezone(eastern)[0]
+    dt = jd.astimezone(eastern)[0]

     # Good: the meaning of the second value is explicit,
-    # even if you make no use of it.
+    # even if you make no further use of the `leap_second`.

-    dt_list, leap_seconds = jd.astimezone(eastern)
+    dt, leap_second = jd.astimezone(eastern)

 .. _date-arrays: